An Introduction to Ballistics

 • Analyze chronograph data & post results to load records

-• Compute trajectory and BC information using multiple drag models (G1, G5, G6, G7, GS (Round ball), GL, RA, Ingals, and custom
+• Compute trajectory and BC information using multiple drag models (G1, G5, G6, G7, G8, GS (Round ball), GL, RA, Ingals, Litz, and custom, as well as radar range "DRG" files that can be used on pocket devices

-• Generate custom drag models based upon the actual bullet you are using
+• Generate custom drag models and "DRG" files based upon the actual bullet you are using

 • Wind drift, moving target leads, and up/down hill, maximum point blank range, and cant computations